Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Methods: a parallel stiffness and preload design framework

 \subsubsection{Generic effort source}

 The balance of torques or forces between the PEA and the load (Newton's third law) states

-where $t$ is time and $\tau_s(t)$, $\tau_e(t)$, $\tau_l(t)$ are the effort trajectories of the spring, the effort source, and the load.
-A linear function of spring stiffness and preload represents the spring effort,
+where $t$ is time and $\tau_s(t)$, $\tau_e(t)$, $\tau_l(t)$ are the effort of the spring, the effort source, and the load (Fig.~\ref{fig:PEA_diagram}).
+The spring effort is a linear function of spring stiffness and preload,

-where $q_l(t)$ is the load position trajectory, and $k_p, \tau_p \in \reals$ are the spring stiffness and its preload effort.
-The PEA and load kinematics and kinetics can be continuous- or discrete-time trajectories.
+where $q_l(t)$ is the load position trajectory, and $k_p,\ \tau_p \in \reals$ are the spring stiffness and its preload effort.
+The load kinematics and kinetics can be continuous- or discrete-time trajectories.
 However, the rest of this paper will omit $t$ to simplify the notation.
 This work assumes that $q_l$, $\dot{q}_l$, $\ddot{q}_l$, and $\tau_l$ are known inputs to the spring design process.
-Substituting, (\ref{eq:SpringTorque}) into (\ref{eq:EffortBalance}), the source effort becomes
+Substituting (\ref{eq:SpringTorque}) into (\ref{eq:EffortBalance}), the source effort results in the following affine function of the parallel stiffness and preload:

 where